fproject/workflowii/README.md

 ### Create A Workflow

-A workflow is defined as a PHP class that implements the `\fproject\workflow\core\IWorkflowDefinitionProvider` interface.
+A workflow is defined as a PHP class that implements the `\fproject\workflow\core\IWorkflowSource` interface.
 This interface declares the *getDefinition()* method that must return an array representing the workflow.

 Let's define a very *simple workflow* that will be used to manage articles in a basic blog system.